Internship Inside Stories

 JLC Direções e Câmbio Ltda.

-An internship (AST) is required for BBA majors beginning under the Fall 2013 catalog and highly recommended for all business students using catalogs prior to Fall 2013.
+An internship is required for BBA majors beginning under the Fall 2013 catalog and highly recommended for all business students using catalogs prior to Fall 2013.
 Up to 6 hours credit can be earned fulfilling the ECCE engagement and/or elective requirement.
-The AST provides practical work experience while applying theories and concepts learned in the classroom.
+Internships provide practical work experience while applying theories and concepts learned in the classroom.
 In the past approximately one in four students has been offered a position with their internship employer.
-ASTs are great resume builders too.
+They are great resume builders too.

 The process begins with resume preparation and interviewing techniques.
 Employers include business, government, community services, marketing, development, healthcare, personal service and many more.
 Most interns are 2nd semester juniors or seniors with a minimum of 12-15 hrs of completed upper division business coursework.

-- The UIS AST office has developed paid and unpaid internship placements in the Springfield area for UIS students.
-Learn more about placements and openings.
+- The UIS Internship & Prior Learning office has developed paid and unpaid internship placements in the Springfield area for UIS students.

-Students who already work full-time may contact the AST Office to discuss using their current employer for a possible AST placement.
+Students who already work full-time may contact the IPL Office to discuss using their current employer for a possible internship placement.

-- If you would like more information about internships at UIS, please visit the Applied Study Term website.
+- If you would like more information about internships at UIS, please visit the Internships and Prior Learning Services website